Masidau Farm, Vanuatu 70%

 There’s a little farm, on a little South Pacific island growing cacao with enormous flavour.
 We use the simple ingredient from Masidau Farm from Epi, Vanuatu to make a very sophisticated chocolate that leaves a delightfully long impression.

-While Masidau Farm, Epi, Vanuatu evokes moreish flavours of toffee, caramel and mocha, it’s simply the cacao’s origin talking – plus organic cane sugar and our obsession for preserving the flavours of provenance.
+While Masidau Farm, Epi, Vanuatu evokes moreish flavours of malt, cocoa and home baked biscuits, it’s simply the cacao’s origin talking – plus organic cane sugar and our obsession for preserving the flavours of provenance.
 And because your senses are unique, you may discover characters and aromas others may not – that’s the magic of Foundry Chocolate.

 Ingredients: Cacao Beans & Organic Cane Sugar.
-The Cacao Beans are spray free.
 No added cacao butter, lecithin or vanilla.

 Dairy Free, Gluten Free, Soy Free and 100% Plant Based.